Strimis10/ChaosCrewDiscordBot/README.md

 ## About D.A.V.E bot

-[D.A.V.E](https://github.com/DrHooBs/DiscBot/) is a discord bot with intergration to [Kennevo's](https://www.twitch.tv/kennevo) AI.
-Strimis and I (Harry(DrHooBs)) have worked extensively to provide the best bot experience for the end users (that might be you)!
-Find a list of commands [here](https://github.com/DrHooBs/DiscBot/blob/main/Cmd_help.txt).
+[D.A.V.E](https://github.com/DrHooBs/DiscBot/) is a discord bot with intergration to [Kennevo's](https://www.twitch.tv/kennevo) AI (EEVEE).
+Strimis10 and I (Harry(DrHooBs)) have worked extensively to provide the best bot experience for the end users (that might be you)!
+(Hello, It's Strimis, I'd like to add a quote here: "NO!, we hate the end user!!" -Harry) and a list of commands [here](https://github.com/DrHooBs/DiscBot/blob/main/Cmd_help.txt).

 ## Installation for running